Designations Congruent with Things: Chapter 22

 “Of course it is,” Hermann replies.
 “Because it’s true.”

-“Your brain, specifically yours, incentivizes risky behavior,” Newton says, “because that’s just your style, dude.
-You’re like an adventurous slime mold in a misleadingly conservative sweater that wants to go out and explore the world even when such a choice isn’t mandated by local resources.”
+“Your brain, specifically yours, incentivizes risky behavior,” Newton says.
+“That’s just your style, dude.
+You’re like an adventurous slime mold in a misleadingly conservative sweater who wants to go explore the world even when such a choice isn’t mandated by local resources.”

-“Oh we’re bringing slime molds into this, are we?”
-Hermann asks dryly.
+“Oh, we’re bringing slime molds into this, are we?”
+Hermann asks.

-“Shut up, it’s both a compliment and a relevant point and you know it.
-Whether or not your reaction times are actually sufficient to handle speeds in excess of, say, thirty miles an hour isn’t something that you can just assess on instinct because you have a pro-risk bias into which you’re never going to have perfect insight.
+“Shut up, it’s a compliment and a relevant point.
+Whether or not your reaction times are sufficient to handle speeds in excess of, say, thirty miles an hour isn’t something you can assess on instinct because you have a pro-risk bias into which you’ll never have perfect insight.
 It’s just not possible.”

-“My objection isn’t baseless, Hermann, are you even listening to me.
+“My objection isn’t baseless, Hermann; are you even listening to me?
 We’re coming down on opposite sides of a testable hypothesis, you realize.
-Maybe when you go on sabbatical you can figure out a way to extrapolate your reaction times from a modified version of Mario Kart 10 so that you can know how fast you can actually drive with a reasonable expectation of avoiding death via transfer of momentum.
+Maybe when you go on sabbatical you can figure out a way to extrapolate your reaction times from a modified version of Mario Kart 10 so you’ll know how fast you can drive with a reasonable expectation of avoiding death via transfer of momentum.
 I would help you do that.
 Modify Mario Kart, I mean.
 Not kill yourself in a car.
 For science.”

-“Thank you, Newton, that sounds endlessly fascinating, let me just pencil that into my fall schedule.”
+“Thank you, Newton, that sounds endlessly fascinating, let me just pencil it into my fall schedule.”

-“Hwi,” Newton says, “can you find some kind of music to stream that definitely will never include Bach.
+“Hwi,” Newton says, “can you find music to stream that definitely will never include Bach?
 Or a fugue of any kind?”

-A generic song that Hermann doesn’t recognize, but has the borrowed musical theory to deconstruct, begins to play, mid chorus.
-Newton reaches out and adjusts the volume with the dexterous swipe of a finger.
+A generic song Hermann doesn’t recognize but has the borrowed musical theory to deconstruct begins to play, mid-chorus.
+Newton adjusts the volume with the dexterous swipe of a finger.

-“Your motor control has improved,” Hermann says, finally wresting the conversation out of Newton’s unconscious and continuous control and back around to his observations in the parking lot.
+“Your motor control has improved.”
+Hermann wrests the conversation out of Newton’s unconscious control and back around to his observations in the parking lot.

-“I know,” Newton replies, with an eyebrow lift.
+“I know.”
+Newton lifts an eyebrow.
 “Like I said, strenuous human exercise as a human helped.
-In terms of a neurologic perspective, I think I parsed things out a little further today while I was mostly falling off a chain-linked fence.
-So, initially, my problem was two-fold: on the one hand, there was the crap coordination and motor control, on the other there was the rigidity and resting tremor.
+In terms of a neurologic perspective, I think I parsed things out a little further today while I was mostly falling off a chain-link fence.
+So, initially, my problem was two-fold: on the one hand, there was the crap coordination and motor control, on the other, there was the rigidity and resting tremor.
 I assumed the former followed from the latter, but I now think that was incorrect.”

 “Really.
-I explain the problems with coordination and fine motor control to an excess of competing neural pathways laid down in my motor cortex, some of which are yours, some of which are alien, all trying to operate at the same time, while mine win, but only just.
-As for why you’re not having the same problems, well, again, there’s the differences in number and circumstance of drifts, but, honestly dude, honestly?
-And this is the really interesting part—there’s more than a little historical evidence to suggest that you’re a little sharper than me at baseline when it comes to, like, catching things that are thrown at you, for example.
-I’m also differentiating complex motor programs, like say, guitar playing or the dexterous use of a multi-pipette from reflexes, because I am excellent at doing those things, but less excellent at handling Tendo saying, “look alive, Newt,” and throwing a bagel at my head.
-Somehow too much education has just killed all my reflexive responsiveness dude, I have recently discovered that when I’m totally terrified I kind of just stand in place and think really quickly without actually translating any of that thinking into action, per se.”
+I attribute the problems with coordination and fine motor control to competing neural pathways laid down in my motor cortex, some of which are yours, some of which are alien, all trying to operate at the same time.
+Mine win but only just.
+As for why you’re not having the same problems, well, again, there’s the differences in number and circumstance of Drifts, but, honestly dude, honestly?
+And this is the really interesting part—there’s more than a little historical evidence to suggest you’re a little sharper than me at baseline when it comes to, like, catching things that are thrown at you, for example.
+Please note: I’m differentiating ‘complex motor programs,’ like, say, guitar playing or the dexterous use of a multi-pipette from ‘reflexes,’ because I am excellent at doing those things, but less excellent at handling Tendo saying, ‘Look alive, Newt,’ and throwing a bagel at my head.
+Too much education has killed all my reflexive responsiveness, dude, I recently discovered that when I’m totally terrified I kinda just stand in place and think really quickly without translating any of that thinking into action, per se.”

 “Yes,” Hermann says dryly.
 “I’m aware.”

-“Though I did kind of quickly crawl away from baby Otachi at one point, for the purpose of not getting eaten, so I’m going to count that one as a win.
-Newton blinks rapidly and adjusts his glasses with an expression of pained distraction, his eyebrows pressing together, his gaze shifting to a mid-air trajectory that Hermann is certain is turning internally.
+“Though I did do okay with crawling away from baby Otachi for the purpose of not getting eaten, so I’ll count that one as a win.”
+Newton blinks and adjusts his glasses with an expression of pained distraction, his eyebrows pressing together, his gaze shifting to a mid-air trajectory Hermann is certain is turning internally.

-“You were speculating on our motor programs, Newton, please do not digress into the ways that the American higher educational system stripped you of most of your survival instincts,” Hermann says brusquely.
+“You were speculating on our motor programs, Newton.
+Please don’t digress into the ways the American higher educational system stripped you of most of your survival instincts,” Hermann says brusquely.

 “Right.
-So, look, we’ve both been assuming that I’m the defective one, right?”
+So, look, we’ve both been assuming I’m the defective one, right?”

-“I wouldn’t have put it quite so crudely,” Hermann replies, “but yes, you seem to be more severely affected in a whole host of ways.”
+“I wouldn’t put it quite so crudely,” Hermann replies, “but, yes, you seem to be more severely affected in a host of ways.”

-“Well, okay, I don’t want this to sound creepy, but what if you’re the atypical one.
-What if you’re freakishly good at integrating sets of motor patterns.
-Mine and kaiju.
-We’ve got an n of two for human-on-kaiju drifts, so it could be that my response is more typical and yours is unusual.
-This is why you’re a solid piano player right out of the gate, good for you by the way, and it’s also why you’ve got this whole ‘hunting’ subroutine that you can just kick into when you see a passing seagull or a nurse who’s giving me a predatory eye.”
+“Well, okay, I don’t want this to sound creepy, but what if you’re the atypical one?
+What if you’re freakishly good at integrating sets of motor patterns?
+Mine and kaiju?
+We’ve got an n of two for human-on-kaiju Drifts, so it could be that my response is more typical and yours is unusual.
+This is why you’re a solid piano player right out of the gate; good for you by the way.
+It’s also why you’ve got a ‘hunting’ subroutine you can just kick into when you see a passing seagull or a nurse who’s giving me a predatory eye.”

 “No,” Hermann snaps reflexively.
 “I’m sure you’re wrong.”